DDDBOMBER/SupremeOrb/README.md

   Make an account to track your ELO ranking, wins, losses and other statistics.
 Display your badges and add friends.

 #Lobby
-  Host your own tournaments with friends, or play freindly games with friends that has no effect on your ranking.
+  Create a lobby and invite any online players or your friends.
+Host your own tournaments with players, or play freindly games that have no effect on your ranking.

 #License
   Owned By Dylan Dhokia